Bruce D. BroussardPresident and Chief Executive Officer

 Prior to Humana, Susan spent six years working in various financial leadership roles for early stage, venture backed technology companies, and five years as the Chief Financial Officer for a Louisville based venture capital firm, working with early stage companies across a variety of industries.

 Susan earned a Bachelor of Arts in Accounting from Bellarmine College (now Bellarmine University) and is a licensed certified public accountant (inactive).
-She currently serves on the Board of Trustees for Bellarmine University, Kindred at Home, DispatchHealth, Heal and Kentucky Country Day School.
+She currently serves on the Board of Directors of DispatchHealth and Heal, as well as the Board of Trustees for Bellamine University.

 William Fleming, PharmDSegment President, Pharmacy Solutions & Chief Corporate Affairs Officer

 Dr. William Fleming is Segment President, Pharmacy Solutions & Chief Corporate Affairs Officer, where he is responsible for Humana’s transformation of Pharmacy Solutions, including our pharmacy benefit management and prescription delivery models, as well as our Medicare Prescription Drug Programs (PDPs).
 Importantly, William is also responsible for developing and strengthening the Company’s relationships with key partners in state and federal government to meaningfully impact public health policy for better health outcomes.
 William is a member of the Management Team, which sets the firm's strategic direction, and reports to President and Chief Executive Officer Bruce Broussard.